sborms/cyclingsimilarity.com/README.md

 `mkdir webapp && touch webapp/app.py && touch webapp/Dockerfile && touch webapp/requirements.txt`

 This is the `Streamlit` frontend, which will be deployed to Streamlit Cloud.

+## Improvements

+A list of some improvements that could be made to the project:
+- The scraping and training scripts would benefit from logging and a progress bar.
+They can also be turned into a CLI tool.
+A scheduler (such as Apache Airflow) can be used to run the scripts once every couple of weeks.
+- Filter out retired cyclists (e.g. Tom Dumoulin or Jan Bakelants) by cross-referencing the entire database to the riders active the last year.